movisens/eXperienceSampling-Analytics/README.md

 update.packages(checkBuilt = TRUE, ask = FALSE, type = "binary", repos = "http://vnijs.github.io/radiant_miniCRAN/")
 ```

-Once all packages are installed (updated) use the commands below to launch the app (use either "base", "quant", or "marketing"):
+Once all packages are installed (updated) use the commands below to launch the app (use either "xs", "base", "quant", or "marketing"):

 ```r
 library(radiant)